schooloffp/schooloffp/_posts/2020-12-05-whirlwind-tour-of-stack-for-beginners.md

 > For an overview of GHCI and the other components of the Haskell Tool chain, check [Setting Up Haskell Development Environment: The Basics](https://schooloffp.co/2020/07/25/setting-up-haskell-development-environment-the-basics.html)

-`Stack` provides the opportunity to interact with the Haskell REPL.
+`stack`provides the opportunity to interact with the Haskell REPL.
 Below is a run-through of some of the common ways of interacting with the REPL via stack.

 ### Starting the REPL